How to Avoid Summer Camp Head Lice Worries

 What are Head Lice and where do you find them?

-Head lice are insects and parasites which can be found on a person’s scalp, behind the ears, and near the neckline at the back of the neck.
-Sometimes head lice can event be found on eyebrows and eyelashes.
-Head lice are most common in preschool and elementary school children.
-The egg of a louse (called a nit) are very small – about the size of a knot in thread – and they can be very hard to see.
-Sometimes they may be mistaken for dandruff or hair spray droplets.
+Head lice are parasitic insects that inhabit a person’s scalp, behind the ears, and near the neckline at the back of the neck.
+In some cases, they can even be found on eyebrows and eyelashes.
+They are most prevalent among preschool and elementary school children.
+Lice eggs, or nits, are tiny – about the size of a knot in thread – and can be difficult to spot.
+They are often mistaken for dandruff or hair spray droplets.

 Keep your head lice infestation in perspective.